 As for evening, there’s nothing quite like relaxing on the porch during this time of year in The Poconos.
 After a tasting at Three Hammers Winery (where you can bring a bottle home), grab dinner to-go — maybe some locally-loved pho — and curl up to watch the leaves shift colors in the fading light.
 Once the sun disappears and temperatures start to drop, venture back inside to get the fireplace roaring, play board games, or watch a movie.

 Other Top Places to Travel This Fall:

 Cooler weather invites us to embrace the holiday season, find inner joy, and maybe even make a snowman or two.
-Leavenworth, WA offers all of that and more come December, earning its spot as one of the best places to travel in 2023.
+Leavenworth, WA offers all of that and more come December, earning its spot as one of the best places to travel in the U.S. in 2023.

 Why you should visit Leavenworth: Half a million holiday lights twinkle around the town’s authentic German restaurants, quaint shops, and quiet natural wonders at this time of year.
 So head out from your cozy cabin rental and grab a warm cup of Joe at local J5 Coffee before really getting into the seasonal spirit.
 Then you can explore over 7,000 wooden toy soldiers at the one-of-kind Leavenworth Nutcracker Museum, or visit Leavenworth’s Reindeer Farm — a perfect place to befriend caribou and take a fairytale sleigh ride.